How do you respond when you notice a child is experimenting with lying?

-- Building their moral compass which will guide them through life.
+- Building their moral compasses which will guide them through life.

 - Trying to make sense of the difference between make-believe and reality.

-- Realizing they can make others happy or sad and challenged by dealing with dissappointment.
+- Realizing they can make others happy or sad and challenged by dealing with disappointment.

 As a child manages complex feelings, lying presents a quick and easy solution.
 But through play, you can help children learn to value honesty – even if it is the harder choice.